sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 );
 ```

-## Step 3: Set Up Structured Data to be Used by the Agent
+## Step 3: Setup Structured Data Tool

-Another Tool that we will provide to the Cortex Agent will be Cortex Analyst, which will provide the capability to extract information from Snowflake Tables.
-In the API call we will provider the location of a Semantic file that contains information about the business terminology used to describe the data.
+Another tool that we will setup is Cortex Analyst.
+It will provide the capability to extract information from structured data stored in Snowflake tables.
+In the API call we will provider the location of our semantic file that contains information about the business terminology used to describe the data.

-First we are going to create some synthetic data about the bike and ski products that we have.
+First, let's create some tables and generate data that provides additional context about bikes and ski products.

-We are going to create the following tables with content:

 **DIM_ARTICLE – Article/Item Dimension**